By Matt Fitzgerald and David Warden

 Q: Why does the Workout Details section sometimes list more than one zone, such as “Zone 4 – Zone 5”?

 A: In order to avoid gaps between zones, TP.com requires the 80/20 zones to overlap.
 Therefore, occasionally the custom intensity values presented by TP.com in the Workout Details will span more than one zone.
 Note that the zone range values presented in the Workout Details are still precise, and you should use those range values as your primary target.
-However, if you are presented with more than one zone in the Workout Details, use the guidelines below.
+However, if you are presented with more than one zone in the Workout Details, use the zones listed in the Workout Description or the guidelines below.
 Again, you can ignore the zones and focus on the actual intensity range values provided, which are accurate if you have followed the instructions in this document.